phalcon-orphanage/docs/pl/reference/volt.rst

    :align: center

 Volt is inspired by Jinja_, originally created by `Armin Ronacher`_.
 Therefore many developers will be in familiar territory using the same syntax they have been using with similar template engines.
-Volt’s syntax and features have been enhanced with more elements and of course with the performance that developers have been accustomed to while working with Phalcon.
+Volt's syntax and features have been enhanced with more elements and of course with the performance that developers have been accustomed to while working with Phalcon.